- There are many acid-spitting insects, such as beetles, ants, and blind termites.

 The Fulmar petrel, a type of seabird, extracts an orange oily substance from its food.
 When threatened, it can spit the oil up to six feet.
 This substance mats feathers and eats away at their waterproofing oils.
 Even eagles have been known to die of cold or drowning after getting spit upon by a Fulmar.

 #1 Velvet Worm/Spider: Worms And Spiders That Spit Glue

 Velvet worms are many-legged invertebrates that resemble centipedes.
 It can project a “slimy adhesive fluid” from glands located on the sides of its head.
 It uses this sticky slime to trap prey.

 Spitting spiders take this tactic a bit further.
 They spit a fluid that contains liquid spider silk as well as venom.
 When the liquid reaches the prey, it congeals into a sticky mass that immobilizes small insects.
 The spitting spider then finishes the kill with a venomous bite.
 Spitting spiders live on every continent except Antarctica.

-Why Didn’t the Skunk Make Our List?
+Why Didn’t The Skunk Make Our List?

 Perhaps you’re wondering why the skunk, one of the most famous liquid-shooting animals, didn’t make our list.
 The reason is that the skunk’s smelly liquid is not acidic; it is alkaline.
-That is why some home remedies recommend using acidic tomato juice to help hasten the removal of skunk smell if you get sprayed.
+That is why some home remedies recommend using acidic tomato juice to help hasten the removal of the skunk smell if you get sprayed.